VladyslavStashkevych/CV/README.md

 # About me
 I am student at Ukrainian National University "Lviv Polytechnic".
-I am currently learning C# and reelated to it frameworks(ASP.NET Core, EF Core).
-I have some experience using databases, especially MS SQL.
+I am currently learning C# and related to it frameworks(ASP.NET Core, EF Core).
+I also have some experience using databases, especially MS SQL.
 There will be my present/future projects below.

 # My projects
 1. Training project with ASP.NET core MVC, EF core and MS SQL.